Helping Kids Cope with Divorce, Loss and Family Changes

 - Celebrate their own accomplishments

-Bridges meets at YFC's Libertyville office most Tuesdays evenings from 7:00-8:00 pm from September through April.
+The Fall 2017 session of Bridges will begin on Tuesday, October 3 and will meet at YFC's Libertyville office most Tuesdays evenings from 6:00-6:50 pm through December 12.
 Children will get the most benefit by participating in the entire program, but may join at any time.

 For more information, or to register, please call YFC's Client Services Coordinator at 847-367-5991, ext 13.